Haksell/ft_turing/README.md

 -   [ ] Check unknown state as transition keys
 -   [ ] `--max_steps=n` argument (check >= 0)
 -   [ ] Handle display when tape goes to the left (use history instead of comtinuous display)
+-   [ ] After replacing alphabet type with [char], we do not reject unexpected fields anymore :(

 ### Mandatory machines